Itsy Docs

 Recording a Group Payment

-From the group detail page (Booked stage or later):
+From the group detail page:

 1. Click Add in the Group Payments section